 The 250 class is expanding rapidly!
 Most of the 250s we have at GP Originals are very similar in spec with very few eligibility complications.
 We have received lots of comments however about the vents in the TZ fairings – 1984 250L did not have vents.
 The 1985 N-model, for example, are almost identical in appearance, widely available and they accommodate a slightly wider radiator.
 We allow the use of N fairings but we ask that you blank off or remove the vent.
 Many of our riders have been doing this already and you will be asked to remove the vent on the day if you have not already blanked them off.
 S-fairings are not permitted.

-They are extremely easy to make yourself to a high standard of finish and cost very little money.
+The blanks are extremely easy to make yourself to a high standard of finish and cost very little money.
 Bay Plastics offer a 1mm high-impact polystyrene sheet that can be cut with a scalpel and finished off with some wet and dry in about 10 minutes and will cost you about £5 each!

 350 bodywork should be of the kind that could be purchased in 1981 or before.
 The original TZ350 fairing is the preferred choice.
 You may use a Maxton, Don Vesco or Bimota Ringhini style fairing but please do not put later 250 fairings on your 350.
 Please visit Ragged Edge Racing.

 Materials should reflect what was used in the 1970s and early 80s.
 Titanium and carbon fibre were in existence and were used.
 However, even factory machines did not typically use extensive titanium parts.
 A cheaper and more competitive answer to weight-saving is to go on a DIET!

 We ask that riders consider the concept of GP Originals with every new part they buy – the Series is more competitive and more accessible the more simple we all keep it.